agonzale110/BasicCalculator/README.md

   <p align="center">
     Basic Calculator built with HTML, Bootstrap & JQuery.
 UI inspired by the classic iphone calculator.
-    This is and old university project.
-It doesn't reflect the state of my actual coding.
+    This is an old university project.
+It doesn't reflect the state of my current coding.
     <br />
     <br />
     <a href="https://agonzale110.github.io/CalculadoraGrafica/">View Demo</a>